fugitive90/log2ram/README.md

 mount -p
 ```

-The log for log2ram will be write here : `/var/hdd_log/log2ram.log`
+The log for log2ram will be writen here : `/var/hdd_log/log2ram.log`

 ###
 Author: azlux